cleverreach/typo3-doc/Documentation/Installation/Index.rst

 .. figure:: ../Images/Installation/typo3_en4.png
 	:width: 500px

-**Step 3:** To configure CleverReach®, go to the list of your installed extensions and click on the “Configure” icon.
+**Step 3:** To configure CleverReach® on TYPO3 v7.x or v8.x, go to the list of your installed extensions and click on the “Configure” icon.

 .. figure:: ../Images/Installation/typo3_en5.png
 	:width: 500px